-Despite its urban location, the nature area blooms with wild berry vines, shady oak trees and yields to a natural wetland where onlookers can find insects, birds, amphibians, and other small wildlife waiting for discovery.
+Despite its urban location, the nature area blooms with wild berry vines, and shady oak trees and yields a natural wetland where onlookers can find insects, birds, amphibians, and other small wildlife waiting for discovery.
 To learn more about Reichmuth Park, visit the park website.

 Located at 3800 Land Park Drive in Sacramento, this stately destination is one of the focal points of the region.
 The park features picnic tables, play areas, a basketball court, softball and soccer fields, and jogging paths.
-If those amenities weren’t enough there is also a golf course, lakes, zoo, rock garden, and an amusement park.
+If those amenities weren’t enough, there is also a golf course, lakes, zoo, rock garden, and an amusement park.
 To learn more about William Land Regional Park, visit the park website.